kosli-dev/cli/docs.kosli.com/content/get_familiar_with_Kosli/_index.md

 been reported for the pipelines.

-## Build artifacts and report them to Kosli
+## Building artifacts and reporting them to Kosli

 Simulate building our SW
 ```shell